WHO: Nearly 15 million deaths associated with COVID-19 | Times Leader

 By MARIA CHENG

-LONDON (AP) — The World Health Organization estimates that nearly 15 million people were killed either by coronavirus or by its impact on overwhelmed health systems in the past two years, more than double the official death toll of 6 million.
-Most of the fatalities were in Southeast Asia, Europe and the Americas.
+LONDON (AP) — The World Health Organization estimates that nearly 15 million people were killed either by coronavirus or by its impact on overwhelmed health systems during the first two years of the pandemic, more than double the current official death toll of over 6 million.

+Most of the deaths occurred in Southeast Asia, Europe and the Americas, according to a WHO report issued Thursday.

-In a report Thursday, the U.N. agency’s chief Tedros Adhanom Ghebreyesus described the figure as “sobering,” saying it should prompt countries to invest more in their capacities to quell future health emergencies.
+The U.N. health agency’s director-general, Tedros Adhanom Ghebreyesus, described the calculated figure as “sobering,” saying it should prompt countries to invest more in their capacities to quell future health emergencies.

-Scientists tasked by WHO with calculating the actual number of COVID-19 deaths between January 2020 and the end of last year estimated there were between 13.3 million and 16.6 million deaths that were either caused directly by the coronavirus or were somehow attributed to the pandemic’s impact on health systems, like people with cancer unable to seek treatment when hospitals were full of COVID patients.
+WHO tasked scientists with determining the actual number of COVID-19 deaths between January 2020 and the end of last year.
+They estimated that between 13.3 million and 16.6 million people died either due to the coronavirus directly or because of factors somehow attributed to the pandemic’s impact on health systems, such as cancer patients who were unable to seek treatment when hospitals were full of COVID patients.

+Based on that range, the scientists came up with an approximated total of 14.9 million.

-The figures are based on country-reported data and statistical modelling but only about half of countries provided information.
-WHO said it wasn’t yet able to break down the figures to distinguish between direct deaths from COVID-19 and others caused by the pandemic and said a future project examining death certificates would probe this.
+The estimate was based on country-reported data and statistical modeling, but only about half of countries provided information.
+WHO said it wasn’t yet able to break down the data to distinguish between direct deaths from COVID-19 and those related to effects of the pandemic, but the agency plans a future project examining death certificates.

 “This may seem like just a bean-counting exercise, but having these WHO numbers is so critical to understanding how we should combat future pandemics and continue to respond to this one,” said Dr. Albert Ko, an infectious diseases specialist at the Yale School of Public Health who was not linked to the WHO research.

-For example, Ko said, South Korea’s decision to invest heavily in public health after it suffered a severe outbreak of MERS allowed it to escape COVID-19 with a per-capita death rate around a 20th of that of the U.S.
+For example, Ko said, South Korea’s decision to invest heavily in public health after it suffered a severe outbreak of MERS allowed it to escape COVID-19 with a per-capita death rate around a 20th of the one in the United States.

-Accurate numbers on COVID-19 deaths have been problematic throughout the pandemic, as the figures are only a fraction of the devastation wrought by the virus, largely because of limited testing.
-According to government figures reported to WHO and to a separate count kept by Johns Hopkins University, there have been more than reported coronavirus deaths to date.
+Accurately counting COVID-19 deaths has been problematic throughout the pandemic, as reports of confirmed cases represent only a fraction of the devastation wrought by the virus, largely because of limited testing.
+Government figures reported to WHO and a separate tally kept by Johns Hopkins University show more than reported virus deaths to date.

+Scientists at the Institute of Health Metrics and Evaluation at the University of Washington calculated for a recent study published in the journal Lancet that there more than 18 million COVID deaths from January 2020 to December 2021.

-In a statement following the release of WHO’s data, India disputed the methodology used by the U.N. health agency.
-India’s Health and Family Welfare Ministry called WHO’s analysis and data collection methods “questionable” and complained that the new death estimates were released “without adequately addressing India’s concerns.”
+In a statement following the release of WHO’s data, India disputed the U.N. agency’s methodology.
+India’s Health and Family Welfare Ministry called the analysis and data collection methods “questionable” and complained that the new death estimates were released “without adequately addressing India’s concerns.”

 Samira Asma, a senior WHO director, acknowledged that “numbers are sometimes controversial” and that all estimates are only an approximation of the virus’ catastrophic effects.

-Ko said better figures from WHO might also explain some lingering mysteries about the pandemic, like why appears to have been one of the least affected by the virus, despite its low vaccination rates.
+Ko said the new figures from WHO might also explain some lingering mysteries about the pandemic, like why appears to have been one of the least affected by the virus, despite its low vaccination rates.

 “When you have a massive outbreak where people are dying in the streets because of a lack of oxygen, bodies were abandoned or people had to be because of cultural beliefs, we end up never knowing just how many people died,” he explained.

-Although Pankhania said the estimated COVID-19 death toll still pales in comparison to the 1918 Spanish flu pandemic — when experts estimate up to 100 million people died — he said the fact that so many people died despite the advances of modern medicine, including vaccines, is shameful.
+Pankhania said that while the estimated COVID-19 death toll still pales in comparison to the 1918 Spanish flu pandemic, which experts estimate caused up to 100 million deaths, the fact that so many people died despite the advances of modern medicine, including vaccines, is shameful.

 “With the Spanish flu, there was the flu and then there were some (lung) illnesses people suffered, but that was it,” he said.
 “There was not an enduring immunological condition that we’re seeing right now with COVID.”